Brittany Spaniels, Great Hunting Dogs and Pets

 - Diets for Overweight Dogs

 Most dogs in the US are overweight.
 Once your dog gets older it may get harder to keep him lean and trim.
-Try this pumpkin diet for your dog. - Choose A Rescue Dog For Your New Pet
+Try this pumpkin diet for your dog. - Plants That are Toxic to Dogs

 Many of our perennial flowers and shrubs could kill our dogs if they ate them.
 Because these plants our toxic, we need to remove some from areas where the dogs play.